walterbender/Syllabi/wearables.md

 solutions and suggest any last-minute recommendations prior to the final presentation.

-Final 3D CAD Renderings
+Student will prepare their final 3D CAD renderings:
-Product rendered in context, on users.
+* product rendered in context, on users;
-Product feature detail renderings.
+* product feature detail renderings; and
-3D exploded view showing components.
+* 3D exploded-view showing components.

+Students will also prepare:
-Hero UI flow shown on product.
+* HERO UI-flow shown on product;
-Marketing Launch
+* marketing launch;
-Product name, tag line, logo design, billboard comp, brochure comp, website homepage, mobile app homepage.
+* product name, tag line, logo design, billboard comp, brochure comp, website homepage, mobile-app homepage;
-Product Details
-Product Bill of Materials (BOM).
-Target MSRP.
-Target sales channels.
+* product details;
+* product bill of materials (BOM);
+* target MSRP;
+* target sales channels;
-Novel use of technology.
+* description of any novel use of technology.

 Questions to Consider
 ---------------------